-SL.3.2 Determine the main ideas and supporting details of a text read aloud or information presented in diverse media and formats, including visually, quantitatively, and orally.
 SL.3.4 Report on a topic or text, tell a story, or recount an experience with appropriate facts and relevant, descriptive details, speaking clearly at an understandable pace.
 SL.3.6 Speak in complete sentences when appropriate to task and situation in order to provide requested detail or clarification.
-Language L.3.1 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking.
+Language • L.3.1 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking.
 L.3.2 Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing.
 L.3.3 Use knowledge of language and its conventions when writing, speaking, reading, or listening.
 L.3.4 Determine or clarify the meaning of unknown and multiple-meaning word and phrases based on grade 3 reading and content, choosing flexibly from a range of strategies.
 L.3.5 Demonstrate understanding of figurative language, word relationships and nuances in word meanings.
-L.3.6 Acquire and use accurately grade-appropriate conversational, general academic, and domain-specific words and phrases, including those that signal spatial and temporal relationships (e.g., After dinner that night we went looking for them ).
-Integrati on of Technology 8.1.5.A.1 Format a document using a word processing application to enhance text and include graphics, symbols and/ or pictures.
+L.3.6 Acquire and use accurately grade-appropriate conversational, general academic, and domain-specific words and phrases, including those that signal spatial and temporal relationships (e.g., After dinner that night we went looking for them).
+Integrati ion of Technology 8.1.5.A.1 Format a document using a word processing application to enhance text and include graphics, symbols and/ or pictures.
 8.1.5.A.2 Select and use the appropriate digital tools and resources to accomplish a variety of tasks including solving problems.
-Instructional Focus Enduring Understandings: Essential Questions: • Writers will become familiar with the elements of fairy tale writing and will adapt What are the elements of a fairy tale?
+Instructional Focus Enduring Understandings: Essential Questions: one of two fairy tales, making changes consistently throughout the story. • What effect does figurative language have on the work of the story of t What are the elements of a fairy tale?
 Why must changes in an adaptation be consistent?
 What effect does figurative language have on the story?
+What are refrains and how do they affect the story?
+How can writers bring out the magic of a fairy tale?